kshirsagartejas2020-Vision/E-Commerce_Task5/README.md

-📊 Task 4: Aggregate Functions and Grouping
+# 🔗 Task 5: SQL Joins (Inner, Left, Right, Full)

-📌 Overview
+## 📌 Overview

-This task demonstrates the use of aggregate functions and GROUP BY to summarize and analyze tabular data.
+This task demonstrates how to use different types of **SQL JOINs** to combine and analyze data across multiple tables in the `EcommerceDB`.
-It covers functions like SUM, COUNT, AVG, MIN, MAX along with filtering grouped data using HAVING.
+It covers `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`, and `FULL OUTER JOIN` with practical use cases from Customers, Orders, Products, and Reviews tables.

+---

-🎯 Objectives
+## 🎯 Objectives

-Apply aggregate functions on numeric columns.
+- Learn how to combine data from related tables
+- Understand the differences between INNER, LEFT, RIGHT, and FULL JOIN

-Categorize data using GROUP BY.
+- Handle missing data using outer joins

-Filter summarized results using HAVING.
+- Write multi-table join queries for real-world reporting

+---

-🛠️ Features
+## 🛠️ Features

-✅ Aggregate functions: SUM, COUNT, AVG, MIN, MAX
-✅ Grouping with GROUP BY
-✅ Filtering grouped results with HAVING
-✅ Support for multiple columns in grouping
-✅ Real-world use cases like analyzing sales, customer orders, and salaries
+✅ `INNER JOIN` → Get only matching records (e.g., Customers with Orders)
+✅ `LEFT JOIN` → Retrieve all records from one table, even if no match exists
+✅ `RIGHT JOIN` → Retrieve all records from the second table, even without matches
+✅ `FULL OUTER JOIN` → Combine results from both tables completely
+✅ Multi-table joins to connect Customers → Orders → Products

+---

-📊 Outcomes
+## 📊 Outcomes

-Ability to summarize and analyze tabular data.

-Extract business insights such as top customers, best-selling products, revenue trends.

-Practice with HAVING vs WHERE and multiple column grouping.
+- Ability to merge data from multiple related tables
+- Understand how join types affect results when data is missing
+- Write detailed queries for reports like:
+  - All customers and their orders
+  - Orders with product details
+  - Customers without orders
+  - Products not yet purchased

+---

+## 📝 Example Queries
+- Get **Orders with Customer info** using `INNER JOIN`
+- List **all Customers and their Orders** using `LEFT JOIN`
+- Show **all Orders including unmatched Customers** using `RIGHT JOIN`
+- Combine **Customers and Orders fully** using `FULL OUTER JOIN`
+- Join **Customers + Orders + Products** for detailed sales reports

+---

-🔑 Key Concepts
+## 🔑 Key Concepts

-Aggregation, Grouping, Filtering with HAVING
+- `INNER JOIN`
+- `LEFT JOIN`
+- `RIGHT JOIN`
+- `FULL OUTER JOIN`
+- Multi-table joins